GerHobbelt/CompactCMS/readme.txt

 installation.

 === 1.4.2 CHANGES ===
-The changes for 1.4.2 are completely driven by the hard work of GerHobbelt, who optimized most of the code both security and functionality wise.
-This latest release includes many (if not all) of the proposed improvements as made by GerHobbelt.
+The changes for 1.4.2 are completely driven by the hard work of Ger Hobbelt, who optimized most of the code both security and functionality wise.
+This latest release includes many (if not all) of the proposed improvements as made by Ger Hobbelt.

 * Sanitizing of all input variables through added functions (common.inc.php)
 * Optimized installer support